ICanBoogie/Prototype/README.md

 Sometimes you want to be able to manage the type of a property, what you can store, what you can retrieve, the most transparently possible.
 This can be achieved with _façade properties_.

-Façade properties are made by defining a private property along with its volatile getter and setter.
+Façade properties are setup by defining a private property along with its getter and setter.
 The following example demonstrates how a `created_at` property is created, that can be set to a `DateTime` instance, a string, an integer or null, while always returning a `DateTime` instance.

 ```php